Sailing the Italian Adriatic coast: Complete guide

 What to do in Ravenna

-The Basilica of Saint Vitus, with its resplendent mosaics depicting the emperor Justinian and his wife Theodora, is a must-see.
-The mausoleum of Galla Placidia, meanwhile, marvels at its interior covered entirely in deep blue mosaics, creating an atmosphere that is both intimate and majestic.
-The basilica of Sant'Apollinare the New, with its representations of saints and martyrs, is also an exceptional testimony to Byzantine art.
+The Basilica of St. Vitus, with its resplendent mosaics depicting the emperor Justinian and his wife Theodora, is a must-see.
+The mausoleum of Galla Placidia, meanwhile, marvels at its interior entirely covered in deep blue mosaics, creating an atmosphere both intimate and majestic.
+The Basilica of Sant'Apollinare the New, with its representations of saints and martyrs, is also an exceptional testimony to Byzantine art.

 In addition to its mosaics, Ravenna boasts a rich architectural heritage.
 Piazza del Popolo, with its elegant clock tower, is the heart of the city.
 The tomb of Dante Alighieri, who spent the last years of his life in Ravenna, is a place of pilgrimage for lovers of literature.